Copyright © 2004-2010 DogStar Kennel

 The Bandanna

-The Bandanna, what an important piece of hiking, camping, jogging, horse back riding, sports equipment it is.
+The Bandanna; what an important piece of hiking, camping, jogging, horse back riding, sports, everyday, equipment it is.
 It can be used for so many things and it might even become your life line.

 I always carry a few.
 I put at least a couple into the backpacks/panniers as well as put bright colored ones around my animals necks for visibility.
 Many times I wear one myself, either around my neck or around my head to keep my ears warm and the wind out of them.